roadsidemultimedia/Docs/advanced/override-sections.md

 Locate the section in which you wish to override or customize, for this example we will be overriding the **iBox** section.
 Now open your FTP client, connect to your server and navigate to the following directory: `/wp-content/themes/pagelines-template-theme/sections/`.

 Upload the **iBox** section folder to Base Theme at `/wp-content/themes/pagelines-template-theme/sections/`  as a folder and like magic, we have a child section of iBox, ready for us to modify.

-### FIle Structure ###

-If you have uploaded the **iBox** section folder to the correct location, the Base Theme's file structure will look like this:

 <pre>
 <i class="icon-folder-open"></i> pagelines-template-theme/